MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/per-machine-installation.md

 - Strat_OD_admin
 - M365-collaboration
 ms.assetid: 6891b561-a52d-4ade-9f39-b492285e2c9b
-description: "In this article, you'll learn how to install the OneDrive sync app for every user account on a Windows PC."
+description: In this article, you'll learn how to install the OneDrive sync app once for a Windows PC with multiple users.
 ---

-# Install the sync app per machine
+# Install the sync app per-machine

-By default, the OneDrive sync app installs per user, meaning OneDrive.exe needs to be installed for each user account on the PC under the %localappdata% folder.
-With the per-machine installation option, you can install OneDrive under the "Program Files (x86)"  or "Program Files" directory (depending on the OS architecture).

-The per-machine sync app is helpful especially for multi-user computers and when you don't want .exe files running from the user profile.
-Although a single version of OneDrive.exe is installed, a new process is created for every OneDrive account syncing on the computer.
+By default, the OneDrive sync app installs per-user, meaning that you will need to install the app for each user on a machine.
+With the per-machine installation option, you will only need to install the app once on a PC.
+This option is especially useful for computers with multiple users, as well as for when you don't want executable files running from a user profile.

 Other than where the sync app is installed, the behavior is the same.

-The per-machine sync app supports syncing OneDrive and SharePoint files in Microsoft 365 and in SharePoint Server 2019.

 **Updates**